‘Historic step’ as census data on LGBT+ populations published for first time

 More than a quarter of a million people in England and Wales have a different gender identity from their sex registered at birth, according to census data which includes LGBT+ population estimates for the first time.

-Some 1.5 million people England and Wales identified with an LGBT+ sexual orientation in the 2021 census – 3.2% of those aged 16 and over, figures show.
+Some 1.5 million people England and Wales identified with an LGB+ sexual orientation in the 2021 census – 3.2% of those aged 16 and over, figures show.

 And 262,000 people said their gender identity was different from their sex registered at birth, the Office for National Statistics (ONS) said.